 - Beach-hoppers in burrows in damp sand below and around the high tide (and in fresh wrack)

 The water table outcrop (where damp sand meets saturated sand) often has:

 - Bloodworms, Thoracophelia, burrow in damp sand above the water table outcrop

 - A fast swimming isopod, Excirolana (a mid-beach isopod) scaveges for food above and below the saturated sand zone

 - Sand crabs and clams are found burrowed below the saturated sand.
 Sand crabs are often visible in feeding aggregations in the swash zone

-Blood worms, named for their red color due to hemoglobin, are a common mid-intertidal zone animal found close to the surface in the damp sand exposed at low tide.
-Look for the numerous tiny holes in the mid-intertidal sand that indicate their presence.
-They eat sand as they burrow, much like earthworms, getting food from the accompanying organic material.
-Their vacuum-like feeding behavior helps to clean and aerate the beach sand.
-Credit: Dave Hubbard
+Blood worms, named for their red color due to hemoglobin, are commonly found in the mid-intertidal zone near the surface in damp sand exposed at low tide.
+Look for the numerous tiny holes in the sand that indicate their presence.
+They eat sand as they burrow, like earthworms, getting food from the accompanying organic material.
+Their vacuum-like feeding behavior helps to clean and aerate the sand.

 Indicators of Beach Health: Roly Polies and the Upper Beach